 Prior to joining Bowditch, Ray worked at a national labor and employment firm, where he defended national and regional corporations in federal and state courts and in arbitration.
 Additionally, Ray previously was an associate, counsel, and partner at an Am Law 100 firm where he practiced in the areas of employment law and commercial litigation with a focus on the insurance, health care, and financial services industries.
 At the beginning of his legal career, he served as a law clerk to the Hon.
 William E. Smith, U.S. District Court for the District of Rhode Island.
 While in law school, Ray was Managing Editor of the Notre Dame Journal of Law, Ethics & Public Policy.

-Ray is a resident of Canton, Massachusetts, where he coaches youth basketball and soccer.
-He also enjoys the outdoors and is an avid runner.
+Outside of work, Ray enjoys the outdoors and is an avid runner.

 - Board Member and New England Representative, Notre Dame Law Association